Healthy Exercise and Stretch From How You Move In Everyday Life -

 Rising From the Floor - Normal, Needed, Built-in Health

-Being able to rise from the floor is natural lifestyle movement, done in many places in the world by people up to the oldest years.
-It builds in mobility, balance, leg and hip strength, and flexibility, and independence during your everyday life
+Being able to rise easily from the floor is normal in many places around the world by people even in their oldest years.
+Using this as a daily natural lifestyle activity builds mobility, balance, leg and hip strength, flexibility, and independence.
+It also has been found to be an important predictor of your overall health.

-My martial arts student Ms. Han demonstrates in the short mpeg movie below.
-Click the arrow to run the video:
+My martial arts student Ms. Han demonstrates in the short gif below.

-In 2007, I took the movie that should appear above, and used it for one of my articles from my column Fitness Fixer (tm) that ran from 2006 to 2010:
+In 2007, I took the movie that should appear above, and used it for one of my "Friday Fast Fitness" articles from my column Fitness Fixer (tm) which ran from 2006 to 2010.
+The company removed the article.

 "Ability to sit and rise from the floor is closely correlated with all-cause mortality risk."
-In the video, they show how to medically score ability to sit and rise from the floor.
+In their video, they show how to medically score ability to sit and rise from the floor.

-Instead of making it a big medical or training affair, remember that being able to sit down without hands and rise from the floor with minimal trouble or need for support, can and should be a normal part of how you sit and rise so many times all day every day.
-Build in normal baseline of health when you move.
-Don't lose your ability and need supports, then pay for PT and gyms to strengthen and stretch - get it free, built-in, as normal, baseline everyday health.
+Being able to sit down without hands and rise from the floor with minimal trouble or need for support, can and should be a normal part of how you sit and rise so many times all day every day.
+Build this normal baseline of health into your ordinary day.
+Don't lose your ability then need supports and PT.
+Get it free and built-in as normal, baseline, everyday health.

 Video © copyright Dr. Bookspan